Hammer throw: Competition

-Although commonly thought of as a strength event, technical advancements in the last 30 years have developed hammer throw competition to a point where more focus is on speed in order to gain maximum distance.

 The throwing motion starts with the thrower swinging the hammer back-and-forth about two times to generate momentum.
 The thrower then makes three, four or (rarely) five full rotations using a complex heel-toe foot movement, spinning the hammer in a circular path and increasing its angular velocity with each rotation.
 Rather than spinning the hammer horizontally, it is instead spun in a plane that angles up towards the direction in which it will be launched.
 The thrower releases the hammer as its velocity is upward and toward the target.

 Throws are made from a throwing circle.
 The thrower is not allowed to step outside the throwing circle before the hammer has landed and may only enter and exit from the rear of the throwing circle.
 The hammer must land within a 34.92º throwing sector that is centered on the throwing circle.
 The sector angle was chosen because it provides a sector whose bounds are easy to measure and lay out on a field (10 metres out from the center of the ring, 6 metres across).
 A violation of the rules results in a foul and the throw not being counted.